Matthew Walker, PhD

 Free for member school parents and for educators from member and non-member schools.

 A good night's sleep has perhaps never been more important.
 And exercise has long been associated with better sleep.
 Sleep scientist Dr. Matthew Walker and research psychologist Dr. Kelly McGonigal will come together to discuss the enormous benefits restful sleep and joyful movement have on health and well-being.
-Sharing wisdom and debunking myths, Dr. Walker will discuss the impact of sleep on mind and body -- from unleashing your creative powers to boosting your capacity for learning, memory and immune health -- and details practices you and your children can start (and stop) doing tonight to get some rest.
+Sharing wisdom and debunking myths, Dr. Walker will discuss the impact of sleep on mind and body -- from unleashing your creative powers to boosting your capacity for learning, memory, and immune health -- and details practices you can start (and stop) doing tonight to get some rest.
 And Dr. McGonigal will show how movement is intertwined with some of the most basic human joys, including self-expression, social connection, and mastery--and why it is a powerful antidote to the modern epidemics of depression, anxiety, and loneliness.

 About Our Speakers